Table of Contents

 5.1 The delivery of goods shall be made by way of dispatch to the delivery address specified by the customer, unless otherwise agreed.
 In the processing of the transaction, the delivery address specified in the order processing of the seller is decisive.

-5.2 If the transport company returns the goods dispatched to the seller, as delivery to the customer was not possible, the customer bears the costs for the unsuccessful shipment.
-This does not apply if the customer is not responsible for the circumstance which led to the impossibility of service or if he was temporarily prevented from accepting the offered service, unless the seller provided the service to him a reasonable time in advance. had announced.
-Furthermore, this does not apply with regard to the costs of the dispatch if the customer exercises his right of withdrawal effectively.
+5.2 If the delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller as a result.
+This does not apply with regard to the costs of the dispatch if the customer effectively exercises his right of withdrawal.
 In the event of effective exercise of the right of withdrawal by the customer, the return costs shall be governed by the regulation made in the seller’s revocation instruction.

 5.3 Self-collection is not possible for logistical reasons.